BlackSnufkin/Wordlist-Maker/README.md

 # Wordlist-Maker
-A Simpale Script to merge all wordlistsFiles in a given directory filter words remove duplicates and sort it , to one big wordlist <br>
+A Simpale Script to merge all wordlistsFiles in a given directory filter words remove duplicates and sort it ,<br>
+to one big wordlist <br>
 it is an interactive script so no much need to explain. <br>
 Not the best but still works nice